Lucid Fall

 Jo Yun-suk (Korean: 조윤석; born March 18, 1975), known by the stage name Lucid Fall (루시드폴), is a South Korean singer-songwriter.
-He began his music career in 1997 as a member of the band Misoni (미선이), but has been most prolific as a solo artist, having released nine studio albums since 2001.
+He began his music career in 1997 as a member of the band Misoni (미선이), but has been most prolific as a solo artist, having released eleven studio albums since 2001.
 Lucid Fall's musical style incorporates folk, pop, and bossa nova.
-Since moving to Jeju Island in 2014 and becoming a tangerine orchardist, his output has also included ambient compositions.
+Since getting married and moving to Jeju Island in 2014 and becoming a tangerine orchardist, his output has also included ambient compositions.
 He uses a nylon guitar as his primary instrument and is known for his poetic lyrics.

 Biography

 Lucid Fall was born Jo Yun-suk in 1975 in Seoul, South Korea.
 His family moved to Busan where he spent most of his childhood and attended high school.

 Musical career

 In 1993, Lucid Fall won the bronze award at the 5th Yoo Jae-ha Music Contest (유재하 음악경연대회) with "A Song of Mirror".
 He formed the band Misoni in March 1997, serving as a lead vocalist and guitarist.
 They performed around Hongdae and eventually released their debut album Drifting in 1999.
 After Misoni halted activities due to members' military service, he formed the one-man band Lucid Fall and released the self-titled album Lucid Fall on Radio Music.
 He worked on the original soundtrack of the movie L'abri in 2002.
 In 2005, he released his second studio album, Oh, Love, with the album's title track winning the award for Best Pop Song at the 2006 Korean Music Awards.
 In 2007, he released a live album, Light of Songs, and a third studio album, A Night at the Border.
-In December 2009, he released the fourth studio album Les Misérables.
+In December 2022, he released the tenth studio album Voice Beside Guitar.